Omega Planet Ocean VS Omega Seamaster

 - More Choice of Straps, Bands, and Bracelets

-- Costs more than an Omega Seamaster 300m Diver Co-Axial Chronograph 44mm
+- Costs substantially more than an Omega Seamaster 300m Diver

 - Case Size

-The Omega Seamaster collection, as a whole, has been around a bit longer than the Planet Ocean and comes in many styles, shapes, and sizes.
-The Omega Seamaster is a great looking watch and like the PO can be worn with a wetsuit as easily as in formal wear.
+The Omega Seamaster collection, as a whole, has been around a bit longer than the Planet Ocean and comes in a large variety of styles, shapes, and sizes.
+The Omega Seamaster is a great-looking watch that you’re able to wear on your wrist each day, and like the PO, can be worn with a wetsuit as easily as in formal-wear.
 For your average diver, this is the perfect diving watch and is also much more affordable than the Omega PO.
 On the other hand, in terms of features and specifications, it doesn't measure up to the Planet Ocean if you are a pro diver.